-A fun and creative course aimed to create a portfolio of work on different subjects as you increase your knowledge of digital photography week by week.
-Once you know the basics of Photography, here is a chance for you to set aside time to learn the practical and creative side of the DSLR camera.
+A fun and creative course aimed to create a project or portfolio of work on different sub-jects as you increase your knowledge of digital photography week by week.
+You already know the basics so here is a chance for you to set aside time to develop the creative side of using the DSLR camera.
 Learn from others and also share your experiences behind the lens.

 Who is this course for

-Digital Saturdays is for students who has learnt the basics of digital photography and wants to progress and develop more creative skills.
-You will already have your own DSLR or inter-changeable lens camera and will be looking to use it more creatively and extend your pho-tographic understanding across different genres.
+Digital Saturdays is for anyone who has learnt the basics of digital photography and wants to progress to with more creative skills and develop a portfolio or project.
+You will already have your own DSLR or interchangeable lens camera and will be looking to use it more cre-atively and extend your photographic understanding across different genres.

 What does this course cover

-1. Understand how to make images across different photographic genres from portraiture to architecture and from still life to street photography.
+1. Produce better images across different photographic genres from portraiture to still life photography and identify your best images for a portfolio.

-2. Use natural or artificial light creatively to get exposure, atmosphere and colour right and understand how to control that look in camera
+2. Use natural or artificial light consistently well to get exposure, atmosphere and colour right and understand how to control that look in-camera

 What will it be like